tfindiamooc/tfindiamooc.github.io/_posts/2019-08-31-Machine-Learning-Review.md

 * Label is a real number, we have a **regression** problem.
 * Label is a discrete quantity, we have a **classification** problem.

-**Question**: Provide an example each for supervised, unsupervised, regression and classification tasks.
+<span style="color:blue">Question: Provide an example each for supervised,
+  unsupervised, regression and classification tasks.</span>

 Let's understand more about features: Each data item is represented by a number of it's attributes or features.
 The model provides mapping between these features with the output.

-**Question**: Provide an example of data and it's features.
+<span style="color:blue">Question: Provide an example of data and it's
+  features.</span>

 The features for data item is often determined by the domain experts.
 The features can be of different types.